data301-2021-winter1/project-group40-project/README.md

 The dataset is the box score and on/off plus-minus components of the NBA team RAPTOR in 2021 season.

+Consider the following questions to guide you in your exploration:

+Who: Which company/agency/organization provided this data?
+What: What is in your data?
+When: When was your data collected (for example, for which years)?
+Why: What is the purpose of your dataset?
+Is it for transparency/accountability, public interest, fun, learning, etc…
+How: How was your data collected?
+Was it a human collecting the data?
+Historical records digitized?
+Server logs?

 ## Team Members

 Gordon Ho Yan Hung;